 Dinner in de Pijp

 Get on the tram back to de Pijp (or walk).
-For dinner, I recommend heading to Sari Citra for Indonesian food, The Butcher for a great hamburger, Bazar for Middle-eastern inspired food, or Sir Hummus for Israeli food.
+For dinner, I recommend heading to Sari Citra for Indonesian food, The Butcher for a great hamburger, Bazar for Middle-eastern-inspired food, or Ladybird for American comfort food (think wings and fried chicken elevated).
 You can’t really go wrong here as these are all my favorite places to eat in De Pijp.

 Drinks in De Pijp